Lucas04-nhr/HUST-China_2024/wiki/safety.md

 All of our project personnel strictly comply with the Biosafety Law of the People’s Republic of China implemented in 2021.

-{% include figure.html image="https://static.igem.wiki/teams/5175/resources/safety/safety-02.png" alt="" caption="Fig 2.
+{% include figure.html image="https://static.igem.wiki/teams/5175/resources/safety/safety-02.webp" alt="" caption="Fig 2.
 Biosecurity law" %}

 ### Training

 The personnel in the project have all undergone training on relevant safety guidelines before conducting experiments.
 They have also participated in centralized training sessions on experimental skills and related precautions.

-{% include figure.html image="https://static.igem.wiki/teams/5175/resources/safety/safety-03.png" alt="" caption="Fig 3.
+{% include figure.html image="https://static.igem.wiki/teams/5175/resources/safety/safety-03.webp" alt="" caption="Fig 3.
 Lab safety training" %}

 ### Basic Lab Rules

-a) Before starting work, it is essential to clearly identify the location and operating procedures of fire extinguishing equipment, electrical switches, and other facilities.
+1. Before starting work, it is essential to clearly identify the location and operating procedures of fire extinguishing equipment, electrical switches, and other facilities.
 Familiarity with emergency response measures and procedures is also necessary.
-b) When entering the laboratory, lab coats must be worn, and avoid wearing open shoes.
+2. When entering the laboratory, lab coats must be worn, and avoid wearing open shoes.
 Lab coats should be removed when leaving the laboratory. eanliness and orderliness in the laboratory, and promptly clean up or dispose of waste materials.
-c) When conducting experiments that may pose a risk, appropriate personal protective equipment must be worn as per the situation.
+3. When conducting experiments that may pose a risk, appropriate personal protective equipment must be worn as per the situation.
 This may include wearing safety goggles, face masks, and protective gloves.
-d) Smoking, eating, and sleeping are strictly prohibited inside the laboratory.
+4. Smoking, eating, and sleeping are strictly prohibited inside the laboratory.
-e) Maintain cleanliness and orderliness in the laboratory, and promptly clean up or dispose of waste materials.
+5. Maintain cleanliness and orderliness in the laboratory, and promptly clean up or dispose of waste materials.